-Colleen R. Kelly et al. ^[9] conducted a double-blinded RCT at the University of Minnesota in Minneapolis to compare the clinical outcome of autologous FMT to donor FMT.
+Colleen R. Kelly et al conducted a double-blinded RCT at the University of Minnesota in Minneapolis to compare the clinical outcome of autologous FMT to donor FMT.
 Patients were enrolled between 11/15/2012 and 03/10/2015 at two academic hospitals in New York (NY) and Rhode Island (RI).
-Both the donor and patient stool specimens were collected one hour before the scheduled FMT procedure.
-46 patients were randomly allocated to either the donor group (n = 22) or autologous FMT group (n = 24).
+Stool specimens of both the donor and the patient were collected 1 h before the scheduled FMT procedure; 46 patients were randomly allocated to either the donor group (n = 22) or autologous FMT group (n = 24).
 Baseline demographic and clinical data were described, and groups were assessed using Stata (version 12), SAS (version 9.4), and a 2-sample t-test.
 Clinical resolution was seen in 90.9% (p = 0.042) in the donor FMT group and 62.5% in the autologous group.
 Although the donor FMT group was statistically superior to the autologous FMT group, the interaction between NY and RI was not statistically significant for treatment effects (p = 0.24).
 One of the two treatment failures from the donor FMT group was cured after the second donor stool infusion.
 Nine patients who had recurrence after autologous FMT switched over to treatment with donor FMT and were cured.

-An open-label RCT was conducted at a gastroenterology clinic in Denmark, Christian by Christian Lodberg Hvas et al. ^[6] to compare the combined clinical resolution of fresh FMT and non-FMT treatments (vancomycin and fidaxomicin).
-Between 04/05/2016 and 06/10/2018, 64 of 120 adults with rCDI were randomly assigned to 1 of the 3 predetermined vancomycin courses or fidaxomicin before rescue FMT (n = 24).
-24 patients were assigned to 4-10 days of vancomycin (125 mg 4 times daily), 24 patients were assigned to 10 days of fidaxomicin (200 mg twice daily), and 16 patients were assigned to 10 days of vancomycin (125 mg 4 times daily).
+An open-labeled RCT was conducted at a gastroenterology clinic in Denmark by Christian Lodberg Hvas et al. to compare the combined clinical resolution of fresh FMT and non-FMT treatments (vancomycin and fidaxomicin).
+Between 04/05/2016 and 06/10/2018, 64 of 120 adults with rCDI were randomly assigned to 1 of the 3 predetermined vancomycin courses or fidaxomicin before rescue FMT (n = 24); 24 patients were assigned to 4-10 days of vancomycin (125 mg 4 times daily), 24 patients were assigned to 10 days of fidaxomicin (200 mg twice daily), and 16 patients were assigned to 10 days of vancomycin (125 mg 4 times daily).
 Outcome data were assessed using chi-squared analysis and Kruskal-Wallis analysis of variance, and a p-value of 0.05 was decided to be clinically significant.
 At the eighthweek follow-up, combined clinical resolution and negative PCR test for CD toxin were observed in 17 of the 24 patients with rescue FMT (71%).
-After week eight, a clinical resolution was found in up to 22 patients (33%), with an increase in clinical resolution to 10 patients after the eighth week (42%).
+After week eight, a clinical resolution was found in up to 22 patients (92%).
+In the case of fidaxomicin, a combined resolution was found in only eight of the 24 patients (33%), with an increase in clinical resolution to 10 patients after the eighth week (42%).
 Finally, only 3 of the 16 patients (19%) had combined resolution with vancomycin at week eight with no clinical resolution increase afterward.
 In summary, FMT showed greater efficacy to fidaxomicin (p = 0.009) and vancomycin (p = 0.001) than either of the antibiotics alone (p = 0.31).